 The following Community Area maps include tables that show demographic profiles compiled in 1990 and 2000 by the U. S. Census Bureau, and feature data changes in population, housing, social, and economic characteristics.

 HAPI Online combines current information about Latin America with in-depth coverage from 1970 to the present.
-This resource was acquired with funds from the Library/IT Assessment.

 The Hispanic American Periodicals Index (HAPI) is your source for over 265,000 journal article citations about Central America, South America, the Caribbean, Mexico, Brazil, and Hispanics/Latinos in the United States.
 Also provides over 60,000 links to the full text of articles appearing in more than 600 key social science and humanities journals published throughout the world.